kwiksher/kwik4Utilities/README.md

 then a file dialog appears to select a .kwk file of your project.

+Open the project (.kwk) with Kwik4.
+Kwik3 project folder lacks the tmplt folder of Kwik4, you can add it from Project Properties > Publish > update template.
+It adds the tmplt folder which contains lua template files for publish.

 ## KwikResize

 KwikResize.jsx translates the coordinate [x,y] in a Kwik3 project to the coordinate x, y of ultimate config(@4x) system of Kwik4